 1 John 3:8

-In Scripture, Jesus clearly identifies the chief of this evil cosmic force in the personal being referred to as the devil and/or Satan.
+In Scripture, Jesus clearly identifies the chief of this evil cosmic force in the personification referred to as the devil and/or Satan.
 When we don’t take Satan seriously, we end up diminishing the reason Jesus came to die on the cross and underestimating his role in how the world works.
-This can lead to all sorts of misplaced attribution of evil— from Christ’s death, to natural disasters, to sickness and disease.
+This can lead to all sorts of misplaced attribution of evil— from Christ’s death, to natural disasters, sickness and disease.

 Who Is the Satan?

 “Satan” isn’t actually a name, but rather a title.
-The original Hebrew term satan is a noun from a verb meaning primarily “to obstruct, oppose, adversary”.
-Often in scripture it is written “ha-Satan” which means “the satan”.
-Another title in the New Testament is “the devil”, which comes from the Greek word “diabolos”, which means “false accuser, slanderer”.
+The original Hebrew term satan is a noun from a verb meaning primarily “to obstruct, oppose, adversary.”
+Often in Scripture, it is written “ha-Satan,” which means “the satan.”
+Another title in the New Testament is “the devil,” which comes from the Greek word “diabolos,” which means “false accuser, slanderer.”
 They appear 15 times in the Old Testament and 67 times in the New.

 We tend to have a lot of common misconceptions about Satan.
 Popular culture, even within the Church, depicts angels as beautiful Swedish females with wings.
-In Scripture though, angels always frightened people, were always male, and almost never had wings.1 How different is popular culture’s image of Satan from what the Bible actually says?
+In Scripture though, angels always frightened people, were always male, and never had wings.1 How different is popular culture’s image of Satan from what the Bible actually says?

 Where in the Hell is Satan?